marcoalopez/Python_course/notebooks/installing_Python.md

 # create an environment with a specific version of Python
 conda create --name new_env python=3.8.1

-# create an environment named "SCIENV" with the libraries numpy, scipy, matplolib and jupyterlab (conda will take care of including all the necessary dependencies)
+# create an environment named "SCIENV" with numpy, scipy, matplolib and jupyterlab
+# Note: conda will ensure that all other necessary dependencies be included.
 conda create --name SCIENV numpy scipy matplotlib jupyterlab

 # create an environment named "image" with the library scikit-image and all the neccesary dependencies